wizo06/Shiden-old/README.md

 # Features
 - Queue system.
 First come first serve basis.
-- Prevention of duplicate payloads in queue. (only works for `/encode` endpoint)
 - HTTP response with the appropriate error status code and message.
 - Able to process the following scenarios:
   - Videos that don't have subtitle stream: Simply change container to MP4